rust-lang/rustc-dev-guide/src/mir/optimizations.md

    (just prefix your PR title with `[WIP]` or otherwise note that it is a work in progress) in that case.

+   Make sure to commit the blessed test output as well!
+It's necessary for CI to pass and it's very helpful to reviewers.

 If you have any questions along the way, feel free to ask in `#t-compiler/wg-mir-opt` on Zulip.